-Germination, or sprouting, begins with a whole, healthy seed.
+Germination, or sprouting, begins with a whole and healthy seed.
 Raw seeds hold vital nutrients, vitamins and minerals in a dormant state to protect themselves until it can safely grow into a plant.

-Unlike highly processed or refined grains, sprouting is a form of positive processing where nothing is removed from the healthy, nutrient-rich seed and only water is added.
+Unlike highly processed or refined grains, sprouting is a form of positive processing where nothing is removed from nutrient-rich seeds and only water is added.

 At Second Spring, we carefully source all of our organic grains and seeds to ensure they are the highest quality.

-Just like in nature, a seed will only germinate and thrive when it has the right moisture, oxygen and temperature.
-Seeds are exposed to clean, fresh water to kick-start the sprouting process.
+Just like in nature, a seed only germinates and thrives when it has the right moisture, oxygen and temperature.
+To kick-start the sprouting process, seeds are exposed to clean, fresh water.

-While the process is always the same, each variety of grain, seed or bean is unique, so the length of time it needs to be soaked will vary.
-Once it reaches the optimal soaking time, it is drained and sprouting begins.
+While the process is always the same, each variety of grain or bean is unique, so soaking times will vary.
+Once seeds reach the ideal soaking time, we drain the water and sprouting begins.

-Our sprouting process is specially designed to reduce the amount of water we use, giving you a sustainable product you can feel good about.
+We specially designed our sprouting process to reduce the amount of water we use, giving you a sustainable product you can feel good about.

-Once optimal growing conditions are met, the seed bursts into action.
-Enzymes unlock nutrients that have been safely stowed away, causing many biochemical changes and altering the seed’s nutrient profile.
+When growing conditions are optimal, the seed bursts into action.
+Enzymes unlock nutrients that were safely stowed away, causing many biochemical changes and altering the seed’s nutrient profile.

-Raw grains, seeds and beans naturally contain anti-nutrients like phytic acid, and the soaking and sprouting process helps to break these down.
-Also during this time, enzymes help to convert complex carbohydrates into simple sugars and dense protein into smaller amino acid chains.
-It’s important to note a nutrition facts panel will not reflect these structural changes.
+Raw grains, seeds and beans naturally contain anti-nutrients like phytic acid, but soaking and sprouting helps to break these down.
+Also during this time, enzymes convert complex carbohydrates into simple sugars and dense protein into smaller amino acid chains.
+It’s important to note that a nutrition facts panel will not reflect these structural changes.

-Vitamin and mineral changes also occur, however this is in varying degrees amongst different seed varieties and sprouting times, making it a vast and complex topic.
+There are also vitamin and mineral changes, but in varying degrees among different seed varieties and sprouting times.
+As a result, vitamin changes is a vast and complex topic (and even more complex in how this relates to human digestion).
 For more specific information, visit our resources page.

-We stop the sprouting process at different times, depending on each seed, in order to maximize nutrition, digestion and function.
+We stop the sprouting process at different times for different seeds in order to maximize nutrition, digestion and function.

-Next, the sprouted seeds are carefully dried to preserve their sprouted goodness and make them self stable.
-The molecular changes that occured within the seed during the sprouting process remain present after it has been dried.
+Next, we carefully dry the seeds to preserve their sprouted goodness and make them self stable.
+Drying does not affect the molecular changes that occured during germination.

-Depending on several factors, including the size of the seed, a large sprout may not always be visible.
-The important part is that raw grain undergoes a slow soaking and sprouting period.
-It is the actual sprouted grain, not the sprout itself, that holds all the nutritional goodness.
+A large sprout may not always be visible, but the important part is that raw grain goes through a slow soaking and sprouting period.
+The sprouted grain, not the sprout itself, holds the nutrition.

-The sprouted seeds can be left whole or finely milled to create one of our sprouted flours.
-We mill the entire grain to produce soft, versatile, nutrient-rich, 100% whole grain flours.
+Sprouted seeds can be left whole or finely milled to create one of our sprouted flours.
+We mill the entire grain to produce soft, versatile, nutrient-rich and 100% whole grain flours.

-We are BRC Certified with an AA rating as well as Organic and Kosher certified for both facilities.
-We have a comprehensive food safety plan to ensure that we go above and beyond to produce safe, high quality products.
+We are Organic and Kosher certified for both facilities.
+We have a comprehensive food safety plan to ensure we go above and beyond to produce safe, high quality products.